itbdelaboprogramming/follower/README.md

 4. Reconnect the RealSense device and run ```realsense-viewer``` to verify installation.
 Double tap after typing ```rs-``` to see full list of SDK examples.

 3.2.
 Building from Source using RSUSB Backend
-Use the RSUSB backend without the kernel patching (avoid kernel patching procedure)
+Use the RSUSB backend without the kernel patching (avoid kernel patching procedure).

-1. Go to home directory
+1. Go to home directory.
 ```bash
 cd
 ```
-2. Create the libuvc_installation
+2. Create the libuvc_installation.
 ```bash
 touch libuvc_installation.sh
 nano libuvc_installation.sh